OpenHistoricalMap/issues/.github/ISSUE_TEMPLATE/prerelease_qa.md

     - [ ] View the changeset and note if session persists

 ## JOSM
+- Check authentication
+  - [ ] Should be possible to login using OAuth 2
+  - [ ] Should be impossible to login using OAuth 1 or Basic Auth
 - [ ]  Edit in JOSM and confirm we can push to right place: staging or production
      - https://staging.openhistoricalmap.org/api
      - https://www.openhistoricalmap.org/api
-- [ ] Check authentication in JOSM
 - [ ] Make some random edits with range of date
 - [ ] Upload changesets